 Introduction

 In their first few years of life, children hear an extraordinary amount of language.
-The sum of this linguistic and interactional experience (referred to as their “input”) is the basis for their lexical, grammatical, and sociolinguistic development.
-In particular, much developmental language research focuses on the value of child-directed speech as a tailored source of linguistic input that can boost lexical and syntactic development (Bates & Goodman, 1997; Brinchmann, Braeken, & Lyster, 2019; Frank, Braginsky, Marchman, & Yurovsky, in preparation; Hart & Risley, 1995; Hoff, 2003; Huttenlocher, Waterfall, Vasilyeva, Vevea, & Hedges, 2010; Lieven, Pine, & Baldwin, 1997; Marchman, Martínez-Sussmann, & Dale, 2004; Shneidman & Goldin-Meadow, 2012; Weisleder & Fernald, 2013).
-However, we also know that language environments—e.g., who is around, talking about what to whom, and where—vary dramatically within and across families, with children in some communities hearing very little directed talk yet not showing any apparent delays in their linguistic development (Brown, 2011, 2014; Brown & Gaskins, 2014; Casillas, Brown, & Levinson, 2019; Gaskins, 2006; Ochs & Schieffelin, 1984).
+The sum of this experience with language (their “input”) is the basis for their lexical, grammatical, and sociolinguistic development.
+Much developmental language research focuses on the value of child-directed speech as a tailored source of linguistic input that can boost lexical and syntactic development (Bates & Goodman, 1997; Brinchmann, Braeken, & Lyster, 2019; Frank, Braginsky, Marchman, & Yurovsky, in preparation; Hart & Risley, 1995; Hoff, 2003; Huttenlocher, Waterfall, Vasilyeva, Vevea, & Hedges, 2010; Lieven, Pine, & Baldwin, 1997; Marchman, Martínez-Sussmann, & Dale, 2004; Shneidman & Goldin-Meadow, 2012; Weisleder & Fernald, 2013).
+However, we also know that language environments—e.g., who is around, talking about what to whom—vary dramatically within and across families, with children in some communities hearing very little directed talk yet not showing any apparent delays in their linguistic development (Brown, 2011, 2014; Brown & Gaskins, 2014; Casillas, Brown, & Levinson, 2019; Gaskins, 2006; Ochs & Schieffelin, 1984).
 The key puzzle is then unmasking how the human cognitive toolkit for language learning can flexibly adapt to the variable contexts under which it successfully occurs.
 The first step along the way is actually documenting this variation.

 Tracking the distribution and characteristics of this linguistic input over multiple interactional contexts, across developmental time, and between different families is a difficult task.
 Traditionally, developmental language science has relied on short cross-sectional or longitudinal video recordings of caregiver-child interaction, at home or in the lab, to get a grasp on what kinds of language children typically hear.
 This approach has been fruitful in teasing out individual and group-based differences in interactional behaviors (Cartmill et al., 2013; Hoff, 2003; Hurtado, Marchman, & Fernald, 2008; Rowe, 2008).
 However, over the last decade or so, a new method for tracking child language experience has gained rapid popularity: daylong recordings.
 Daylong recordings are typically made from a single audio recorder worn by the target child at home, unleashing participants from the constraint of being within direct view of a fixed camera or a mobile camera operator, and thereby allowing them to more freely navigate their environment for multiple hours at a time.
-Unfortunately, however, daylong recordings often require immense resources in order to extract linguistic information from the audio signal.
+Unfortunately, however, daylong recordings often require immense resources to extract linguistic information from the audio.

-Daylong recordings may therefore appear at first blush to have little value in settings where researchers can instead invest their time in ethnographic microanalysis with selective, short video recordings that have high emic validity and which are typically annotated with detailed linguistic and interactional information.
+Daylong recordings may therefore appear at first blush to have little value in settings where researchers can instead invest their time in ethnographic microanalysis with selective, short video recordings that have high emic validity and which are typically annotated with detailed linguistic information.
 In particular, researchers investigating language development outside of their own cultural context may struggle in deciding which approach is best; identifying ‘typical’ or ‘representative’ behaviors to record and measure requires intensive familiarization with participating families and the community at large, but hasty collection and analysis of daylong data risks mischaracterizing language use and language learning in that community.
 In the present study we investigate the differing perspectives offered by intensive, close analysis of short video recordings collected during ethnographic study and broad, panoramic audio recordings of the language landscape using daylong methods.
 We contrast the use of these two approaches—hereafter the Close Study approach and the Panoramic approach—in a single language community: Rossel Island (Milne Bay Province, Papua New Guinea).

 The Close Study approach